Red-Hex-Consulting/Ankou/docs/adding-new-agent.md

 }
 ```

-- The `AgentType` here must match the handler’s `agentHttpHeaderId`.
+- The `AgentType` here must match the handler's `agentHttpHeaderId`.
 - For HTTP-family transports you can call `BaseHandler.RegisterEndpoints()` to expose `/api/register`, `/api/poll`, etc. automatically (`ghost-relay/internal/accept/base.go`).
 - Register your new setup function inside `setupAcceptHandlers()` (`ghost-relay/accept.go`).